Rambo (2008 film): Home media

 The DVD and Blu-ray were released in the United States on May 27, 2008.
 The DVD was released in a single disc edition and 2-disc edition.
 The DVD was released in the UK on June 23, 2008.
 The film was the 19th best selling DVD of 2008 with 1.7m units sold and an overall gross of $41,811,370.
 In 2010, the film was included into the DVD and Blu-ray release of the Rambo: Complete Collector's Set.

 The film was released on 4K Ultra HD on September 3, 2019, featuring the theatrical and extended cut.
+The film was given a second 4K Blu-ray release, part of the "Rambo Complete Collection", on May 26, 2026; this release exclusively featured Dolby Vision support for all the films.

-In the United States and Canada, the DVD earned $40 million while the Blu-ray earned $2.2 million, totaling $42.3 million in domestic video sales.
+In the United States and Canada, the DVD earned $40 million, and the Blu-ray earned $2.3 million, totaling $42.4 million in domestic video sales.

-Extended cut
+Extended Cut

 During a panel at San Diego Comic-Con 2008, Cliff Stephenson announced that a "slightly different, slightly longer version of Rambo" will be released in 2009.
 It premiered at the 2008 Zurich Film Festival.
 The extended cut premiered on Spike TV on July 11, 2010, two weeks before its Blu-ray debut and to commemorate Stallone's then-latest film The Expendables.
 It was released on Blu-ray on July 27, 2010, and runs at 99 minutes.

-It was marketed as Rambo: Extended Cut but the film itself replaces the original title card with the original working title John Rambo.
+It was marketed as Rambo: Extended Cut but the film itself replaces the theatrical title card with the original working title John Rambo.
 The extended cut restructures the film and restores most of the deleted scenes from the Blu-ray and 2-disc DVD of the theatrical cut.
 The Blu-ray features a 7.1 DTS-HD mix, and an 84-minute production diary titled Rambo: To Hell and Back.

 Reception

 Box office

-Rambo was a box-office success.
+Rambo (2008) was a box-office success.
 It opened in 2,751 North American theaters on January 25, 2008, and grossed $6,490,000 on its opening day, and $18,200,000 over its opening weekend.
 It was the second highest-grossing movie for the weekend in the U.S. and Canada behind Meet the Spartans.

 The film has a box office gross of $113,344,290, of which $42,754,105 was from Canada and the United States.

 Europe's biggest cinema chain (and the third biggest in the world), Odeon, refused to show the film on any of its screens in the United Kingdom, due to a dispute with its British distributor Sony Pictures over rental terms for the film.
 The film was shown in Ireland and the United Kingdom by other theater chains such as Empire Cinemas, Vue, Cineworld and Ward Anderson.
 The film was not shown in the French-speaking part of Switzerland due to legal and commercial problems with the distributor, even if it was available on screens of France and the Swiss German-speaking part.